George Taylor (photographer): Photographic career

 Taylor expanded his photographic work beyond his studio in Fredericton.
-In the early 1860's, he developed a friendship with Arthur Hamilton Gordon, the last Lieutenant Governor of New Brunswick before the colony's Confederation.
+In the early 1860s, he developed a friendship with Arthur Hamilton Gordon, the last Lieutenant Governor of New Brunswick before the colony's Confederation.
 In 1863, Gordon commissioned Taylor to travel throughout the province and document places, and with a reference letter from the governor, Taylor embarked on an expedition to the Tobique River, becoming one of the first photographers to explore it.
-During this period, his photography skills would impress Fredericton's regiment officers, who would also commissioned him.
+During this period, his photography skills would impress Fredericton's regiment officers, who would also commission him.
 When the forces relocated to Halifax, Nova Scotia, Taylor was encouraged to join them.